-BRIEF-Rakus to offer off-floor distribution of 113,400 shares
+BRIEF-RAKUS to offer off-floor distribution of 113,400 shares

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says the company to offer an off-floor distribution of 113,400 shares on Tokyo Stock Exchange from Nov.
-29 to Dec.
-5
+* Says it plans to offer an off-floor distribution of 113,400 shares of its stock at the price of 1,357 yen per share, on the Tokyo Stock Exchange on Nov.
+29

-* Says the limitation for purchase the distribution is up to 200 shares for each customer
+* Says the limitation for purchase of the distribution is up to 200 shares for each customer

 Further company coverage: (Beijing Headline News)